UFO-Group/BEAVER/ML_Tool/2.ML/README.md

 ## Grid-search results

-The complete grid-search CSV and JSON outputs are archived on Zenodo as `BEAVER_ML_grid_results.zip`.
-Serialized `.pkl` and `.joblib` models are not included because they can be regenerated from the deposited training data and source code.
+The grid-search CSV and JSON outputs used in this study are archived on Zenodo as `BEAVER_ML_grid_results.zip`.
+Serialized `.pkl` and `.joblib` models are not included because the deposited files are intended to support verification of the reported hyperparameter-search results.

 ## Final cross-validation results